wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 2.3 =
+- Added new menu called Scanner with a new feature called File Change Detection.
+This feature will alert you if any files have changed, added or removed from your system.
+- Fixed "Deny Bad Query Strings" rules to not break the ability to drag components in the WordPress "Appearance->Menus" page
+- Fixed an activation time warning (on sites with WP_DEBUG option enabled)
+- Re-implemented the wp-config.php file content backup feature.
+It now directly downloads the contents of the file to your computer.
+- Multi-site enhancements: Suppressed access to configuration settings for features which are not allowed to be configured from subsites of multi-site installations.
+- Fixed a bug with login lockdown feature.

 = 2.2 =
 - Added a new feature which will block some spambots from submitting comments.